sc-ventures/cloudbreak-documentation/docs/azure-quick.md

     * On MacOS X and Linux using `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`
     * On Windows using [PuTTygen](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/ssh-from-windows)

-* In order to use Cloudbreak for creating clusters, you Azure account must have the minimal permissions described in [Azure roles](azure-pre#azure-roles).
+* In order to use Cloudbreak for creating clusters, you Azure account must have the minimum permissions described in [Azure roles](azure-pre#azure-roles).

-### Launch Cloudbreak on Azure from ARM template
+### Launch Cloudbreak from the quickstart template

-Launch Cloudbreak deployer by using the following steps.
+Launch Cloudbreak from an Azure Resource Manager (ARM) template by using the following steps.
+This is the quickstart deployment option.

 **Steps**